 It is 4am in the morning and with only 4 hours of sleep before the big race I cannot seem to overcome my endless excitement.
+Today is the day that I will run Tokyo marathon.
 So instead of trying to sleep for another 2 hours I slowly start getting ready for my run…Besides the physical training it also takes a lot of mental practice for being able to run a full marathon.
 I myself felt more than ready for this challenge and so I jumped out of bed to kick start the day.

 Believe me when I say that I had a lot of people trying to help me with their expertise pre-running advises…It went from controlling my pace (what pace haha?!) to adapting a high carb nutrition (nobody wants that!) and skipping any pre-workouts as it might harm my endurance on the given day (you obviously don’t know me)…none of them actually seemed to work for me-except that one great tip from a friend of mine who shortly before the race simply advised me to just relax and try to enjoy the day as much as possible 🙂

 Amen-after all those educational lectures there was finally that one vital tip that I really needed!
 In the end of the day everybody has to find their very own method in order to prepare for such a big race…I myself decided to go to Disneyland the day before haha!
 No joke.
 The place where every little girls dreams are made of became my personal ‘charging station’.
 Only here I could find peace and forget about stressing over useless things.
 I had a really great time with my friend by just doing what kids do best: having fun 🙂 and I believe that’s what life is really about…not taking everything so seriously and just having a good time by simply enjoying what you are doing…right now.